kylereicks/picturefill.js.wp/README.md

 </span>
 ```

-The adapted version of picturefill.js then looks for the last `data-src` listed where the associated `data-media` matches the device and browser, and loads the appropriate image inside the parrent `<span>` element.
+The adapted version of picturefill.js then looks for the last `data-src` listed where the associated `data-media` matches the device and browser, and loads the appropriate image inside the parent `<span>` element.

 ###Heights and Widths and Breakpoints